Can a Bad Birth Experience Cause PTSD?

 - Fear that they aren’t a good mother

 Unlike postpartum depression, which can be naturally brought on by hormonal issues, PTSD is caused by what a mother went through during delivery.
-Almost everyone is familiar with PTSD and how it may come about, but it isn’t typically associated with medical procedures or medical emergencies.
+Almost everyone is familiar with the more typical type of PTSD from traumatic events or military action and how it may come about, but it is not typically associated with medical procedures or medical emergencies.
 Like any traumatic experience, giving birth can put mothers at risk of developing PTSD.

-Mothers aren’t the only ones who can have PTSD after a baby is born.
-People who have witnessed something traumatic occur, although it might not be happening to them, are also at risk of getting PTSD.
+Mothers are not the only ones who can have PTSD after a baby is born.
+People who have witnessed something traumatic, although it might not be happening to them, are also at risk of getting PTSD.
 In some cases, the other parent witnessing the birth can also get it.

 Some of the symptoms of postpartum PTSD include: